geoffyang/prices/README.md

 ## Welcome to Hospital Prices https://hospital-prices.herokuapp.com

-New federal regulations enacted in 2021 have mandated that hosptials publicly publish price information on their services and procedures.
+New federal regulations enacted in 2021 mandate that hosptials publicly publish price information for their services and procedures.
 Hospital Prices is a full stack web application that allows users to view and interact with this rich data set.
 Users can estimate the total cost of a complex procedure and compare pricing across local hospitals.
 Users can also discuss pricing via a comments section available on each individual healthcare service.
 The hope of this data tool is to promote transparency in consumer healthcare pricing.

 ## Technologies Used